 - 2 cups heavy whipping cream, whipped

 - In a small bowl, mix flour and salt; cut in lard until crumbly.
 Gradually add water, tossing with a fork, until dough holds together when pressed.
-Form dough into a disk; wrap in plastic wrap.
+Form dough into a disk; wrap in plastic.
 Refrigerate for 1 hour or until easy to handle.

 - For filling, in a small heavy saucepan, combine the sugar, flour and salt.
 Whisk in milk and cream until smooth.
 Cook and stir over medium heat until thickened and bubbly; cook 2 minutes longer.
 Remove from the heat.
 In a small bowl, whisk a small amount of the hot mixture into the egg yolks; return all to pan, whisking constantly.
 Bring to a gentle boil; cook and stir 2 minutes.

 - Immediately transfer to a clean bowl; stir in vanilla.
 Cool for 30 minutes.
 Press waxed paper onto surface of filling; refrigerate until chilled.